The Ultimate Guide to North Carolina Property Taxes

 Registered motor vehicles also pay property tax.
 Your vehicle’s tax bill will be part of its annual registration as part of the Tag & Tax Together program.
 You’ll receive a notice 60 days prior to registration expiration, and it is due by the 15th of the month following registration expiration.

-How Is My Property’s Value Assessed?
+How Is My Property’s Assessed Value Determined?

 All North Carolina counties are required to conduct a property reappraisal at least every eight years.
 Some counties do reappraisals on a six-year cycle or four-year cycle.